TITLE 16 OCCUPATIONAL

 complaint committee who is partial or who believes he is not capable of judging

-a particular controversy fairly on the basis of it own circumstances shall not
+a particular controversy fairly on the basis of it’s own circumstances shall

-participate in the decision whether to issue a notice of contemplated action
+not participate in the decision whether to issue a notice of contemplated

-and shall not participate in the hearing, deliberation, or decision of the
+action and shall not participate in the hearing, deliberation, or decision of

-(3) Following the issuance of a notice of
+administrative prosecutor for issuance of a [an] notice of contemplated

 criminal prosecution.